Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 Young receivers continue to be a mixed bag

-Especially once Smith left the game, Seattle’s passing game as a struggle — a backup offensive line playing some deep reserves due to injuries didn’t help.
+Especially once Smith left the game, Seattle’s passing game was a struggle — a backup offensive line playing some deep reserves due to injuries didn’t help.

-That made it hard for many of the team’s young receivers to stand out much — Seattle had just five completions through three quarters.
+That made it hard for many of the team’s young receivers to stand out much.
+Seattle had just five completions through three quarters.

-Neither of draft picks Gary Jennings or John Ursua had a target through three quarters — leaving Jennings to that point with just one catch for 12 yards for the preseason.
-And for the second straight week he had a 15-yard penalty, this time for hitting a punt returner a hair early.
+Neither of draft choices Gary Jennings or John Ursua had a target through three quarters — leaving Jennings to that point with just one catch for 12 yards for the preseason.
+And for the second consecutive week he had a 15-yard penalty, this time for hitting a punt returner a hair early.

-Jennings’ status as a fourth-round pick has led to the idea he’d be a tough player to cut.
+Jennings’ status as a fourth-round choice has led to the idea he’d be a tough player to cut.
 But Seattle had to be hoping for more production in the preseason.

 Carroll, though, noted that Jennings had some big moments in practices and defended him on the penalty saying he was just a split second away from making a big play.